vkdimitrov/rvm1cap3/README.md

 rvm1cap3
 ========
 This is simple ruby app with one model and his migration.
 The purpose of the repo is to guide you through process of integration <a href="https://github.com/capistrano/capistrano">capistrano3</a> and setup multi staging deploy on server with <a href="http://rvm.io/">rvm</a>.
+There are two deployment servers production (use ruby env) and staging (use rvm)

 ## passwordless login ##
 This setup requires passwordless login from your dev machine to the remote machine and also that the server have passwordless read access to your git repo